Lessons from Shtokman

 Now comes the slammer.
 Icebergs as big as small countries float over it every year.
 OK, we make it mobile so we can move away and apply subsea well finishings so the iceberg won’t matter.
 Not so quick, some of the icebergs are really big monsters.
 They reach down to the seafloor.
 That means the subsea finishing needs to be buried deep in the seafloor.
 That’s OK too but now the raw natural gas needs to be transported to the shore.

-And here it gets really hairy as the whole subsea pipeline needs to be buried in a very deep trench on the seafloor.
+And here it gets hairy as the whole subsea pipeline needs to be buried in a very deep trench on the seafloor.
 I have had engineers telling me that it needs to be as deep as 40 meters (can that be real?) under the sea floor.
-If a typical building floor has 5 meters allover thickness, that’s as deep as an 8 stories building is high.
+If a typical building floor is 5 meters all over thickness, that’s as deep as an 8-story building is high.
 That’s a really deep and long (remember the 600 km) subsea trench.
-And all that just in order to be sure that Icebergs will not scrape your pipeline off the seafloor.
+And all that just to be sure that Icebergs will not scrape your pipeline off the seafloor.
 I am simplifying things here but you get the essence?

 What do I want to convey with all that?
 I have intentionally avoided numbers as they are always debatable and besides, I am not an upstream man.
 But this gas can impossibly be cheap as it will cost an arm and a leg to get it to market.